Rajath-g25ait2079/thinktrap-and-beyond/README.txt

   thinktrap/                  the re-implementation (library, configs,
                               scripts, tests, examples)
-  paper/                      our follow-up write-up (LaTeX source and the
-                              compiled PDF) with its figures research/                   research plan, paper outline, and a summary of the original work ThinkTrap_and_Beyond.pptx   the presentation slides
+  research/                   research plan, paper outline, and a summary of
+                              the original work
+  ThinkTrap_and_Beyond.pptx   the presentation slides